jonrau1/ElectricEye/README.md

 - For AWS, ElectricEye supports all 5 Parititions Commercial (`aws`), AWS GovCloud (`aws-gov`), AWS China (`aws-cn`), AWS Secret Region (`aws-iso-b`) and AWS Top Secret Region (`aws-iso`).
 For all other CSP and SaaS provider, only the commerical/non-US Government partitions/instances/tenants are supported.

-- For AWS, ElectricEye is the most comprhensive CSPM & EASM tool supporting over **600 Checks** for Security, Reliaiblity, Monitoring, and Exposure across **100 CSP Services** including atypical services not supported by AWS Config or mainstream CSPM & Cloud Native Application Protection Platform (CNAPP) tools such as AWS Managed Blockchain, AWS Managed Workflows for Apache AirFlow, Amazon MemoryDB, AWS Amplify, Amazon MQ, and more!
+- For AWS, ElectricEye is the most comprhensive CSPM & EASM tool supporting over **500 Checks** for Security, Reliaiblity, Monitoring, and Exposure across **100 CSP Services** including atypical services not supported by AWS Config or mainstream CSPM & Cloud Native Application Protection Platform (CNAPP) tools such as AWS Managed Blockchain, AWS Managed Workflows for Apache AirFlow, Amazon MemoryDB, AWS Amplify, Amazon MQ, and more!

 - All checks are currently mapped to NIST CSF v1.1, NIST 800-53 r4, American Institute of Certified Public Accountants (AICPA) Trust Service Criteria (TSCs) which can be used for SOC2 Type I and SOC2 Type II, and ISO 27001:2013 ISMS controls for Audit Readiness and internal GRC requirements.

 - Configurable EASM module uses NMAP for service discovery and reachability assessment of over 20 highly-dangerous ports and protocols (e.g., SMB, MongoDB, VMWARE ESXi, and more) for nearly every public-facing capable AWS service.
 GCP EASM is supported for GCE.

-- Outputs to AWS Security Hub, JSON, CSV, AWS DocumentDB, MongoDB, AWS RDS & Aurora for PostgreSQL, PostgreSQL, and DisruptOps by Firemon.
+- Outputs to AWS Security Hub, JSON, CSV, MongoDB, PostgreSQL, and DisruptOps by Firemon.

 ## Tell Me More :round_pushpin: :round_pushpin: